Is Colmar France Worth Visiting + Photo Diary

 Our mornings and evenings in Colmar, Alsace are always beyond magical.
 Once the crowds have left and you have the city to yourself (more so in the morning vs. the evening)...I can't even begin to describe it.
 It's like you're on a movie set.

-Jake and I have traveled a lot.
-And we have spent a lot of time in Europe.
+Jake and I have traveled a lot, and we have spent significant time in Europe.
 We don't like to cram our itineraries with a million museums, tours, and tourist sights.
 For us, half the fun of traveling is experiencing the culture, views, food, people, and overall atmosphere.

 This is why we love Colmar, France.
 We are in our element just wandering the city, stopping at cafes, taking photos, enjoying long morning jogs, etc.

-If you like destinations that have a lot of attractions, tours, activities, sights, and museums...then Colmar is most likely not worth your time.
+If you prefer destinations with a long list of tours, activities, sights, and museums, then Colmar is most likely not worth your time.
+Colmar is not known for tourist attractions or museums.
+The city itself is "the attraction".

 So, is Colmar worth visiting?
 If you like to wander, take photos, relax at a cafe while people watching, and don't need a list of museums and sights to visit, then you'll love Colmar.